Women’s and Children’s Health

 During emergencies, protracted crises, early recovery or development, International Medical Corps provides and/or supports a wide range of services to reduce maternal and newborn illnesses and deaths.
 These services include:

-- Minimum Initial Service Package (MISP)—implemented during the onset of crisis to prevent and manage the consequences of sexual violence, prevent excess maternal and newborn morbidity and mortality, reduce HIV transmission and plan for comprehensive reproductive health services beginning in the early days and weeks of an emergency
+- Those implemented during the onset of crisis to prevent excess maternal and newborn morbidity and mortality, reduce HIV transmission and plan for comprehensive maternal health services beginning in the early days and weeks of an emergency

-- Maternal and newborn health, including basic and comprehensive emergency obstetric care; essential newborn care; antenatal, delivery and post-natal care; clean delivery kits; immunizations; and post-abortion care, with management of complications resulting from unsafe abortion and miscarriage and referral for psychosocial support
+- Maternal and newborn health, including basic and comprehensive emergency obstetric care; essential newborn care; antenatal, delivery and post-natal care; clean delivery kits; and immunizations.

-- Sexual health, including prevention and management of sexually transmitted infections (STIs) and reproductive-tract infections, through community-level action such as education and condom programming as well as clinical case management (commonly the syndromic approach), detection and treatment of cervical cancer, and prevention and treatment of HIV/AIDS, including prevention of mother-to-child transmission of HIV (PMTCT)
+- Prevention and management of reproductive-tract infections through community-level action such as education programming as well as clinical case management (commonly the syndromic approach), detection and treatment of cervical cancer, and prevention and treatment of HIV/AIDS, including prevention of mother-to-child transmission of HIV (PMTCT)

 Key Stats